-Material characterization into microwave frequencies
+Material characterization at GHz frequencies

 Precise electric characterization of plastics / ceramics / polymer composites used in wireless devices at GHz frequencies is of utmost importance for antenna / EMC designers.
 Having known accurate material parameters helps in accurate simulation results, thus avoiding unnecessary multiple prototyping rounds.